GitHubMaster07/Enterprise-Test-Strategy-Blueprint/README.md

 - Capture screenshots automatically on failures
 - Allure report auto-generated after each run

+✅ **Definition of Done (DoD)**

+To wrap up your Test Strategy section like a Senior Lead, add this checklist.
+It proves you understand the "Exit Criteria" for a project to be considered "Quality Assured."

+Definition of Done for Automation:

+[ ] 100% Traceability: Every requirement maps to a Gherkin scenario.

+[ ] Execution Stability: Tests pass consistently in the CI/CD pipeline (Zero Flakiness).

+[ ] Peer Review: Page Objects and Test Logic have undergone code review.

+[ ] Reporting: Allure reports are generated with screenshots/logs for all failures.

+[ ] Data Cleanup: Teardown scripts have cleared all generated test data from DB/API.

 ---

 ## 📄 3.
 TEST CASE EXAMPLES